 Erosion control measures must be implemented to ensure that excavated areas and storage piles do not erode and the resulting silt does not enter natural areas.
-The Contractor will not be permitted to park construction equipment or vehicles, to repair or refuel vehicles, store construction materials, or stockpile earth materials within 7m of the Twenty Mile Creek Woodland, and 25.4m Mill Creek-Inverary Woods.
+The Contractor will not be permitted to park construction equipment or vehicles, to repair or refuel vehicles, store construction materials, or stockpile earth materials within this feature.

-Horizontal Pressure Directional Drilling (HPDD) is recommended where possible in areas that are within 120 m of this natural feature.
+Horizontal Pressure Directional Drilling (HPDD) is recommended in areas that are within 120 m of this natural feature.
 Although there are impacts related to HPDD due to soil compaction and damage to vegetation, if the equipment is located to an area beyond the dripline of mature trees, this damage is expected to be minimal.

-• All drilling sites will be rehabilitated back to pre-construction site conditions.

-• The Construction Contractor will be responsible for preparing a Frac-Out Response Plan and Contingency Plan in accordance with the DFO HPDD Operational Statement.
+- Drilling sites will be located at a pre-determined set back distance/location from the feature boundaries (A setback of 12-30m will be implemented).
+The - All drilling sites will be rehabilitated back to pre-construction site conditions. - The Construction Contractor will be responsible for preparing a Frac-Out Response Plan and Contingency Plan in accordance with the DFO HPDD Operational Statement.